Crime in the United States

 by Region, Geographic Division, and State, 2008–2009

 The FBI collects these data through the Uniform Crime Reporting (UCR) Program.

-- This table provides estimated number and rate (per 100,000 inhabitants) of crime in each region, geographic division, and state in 2007 and 2008, and the percent change in each.
+- This table provides an estimation of reported crime and rate (per 100,000 inhabitants) of crime in each region, geographic division, and state in 2008 and 2009, and the 2-year percent change in each.

-- For Illinois, valid counts for murder, robbery, aggravated assault, burglary, larceny-theft, and motor vehicle theft were available only for agencies in cities 100,000 and over in population.
+- For Illinois, valid counts for murder, robbery, aggravated assault, burglary, larceny-theft, and motor vehicle theft were available only for 137 law enforcement agencies.
 For other agencies, the only available data generated by the Illinois State Program were totals based upon an incident-level system without indication of multiple offenses recorded within single incidents.
 Therefore, the UCR Hierarchy Rule could not be applied in order to convert the state’s data to the Summary Reporting System format.
 (The Hierarchy Rule requires that only the most serious offense in a multiple-offense criminal incident is counted.)
 To arrive at a comparable state estimate to be included in national compilations, the Illinois State Program’s totals were reduced by the proportion of multiple offenses reported within single incidents in the National Incident-Based Reporting System database.
-Data for cities 100,000 and over in population were excluded from the reduction process.
+Data received for the 137 agencies were excluded from the reduction process.

 - The data collection methodology for the offense of forcible rape used by Illinois (with the exception of Rockford, Illinois) and Minnesota (with the exceptions of Minneapolis and St. Paul, Minnesota) do not comply with national UCR Program guidelines.
 Consequently, their figures for forcible rape were estimated for inclusion in this table.

 - The UCR Program does not have sufficient data to estimate for arson.